 Good For Nothing Hard-Fi are back with a great single

-Richard says that, “when I wrote the tune”, he used a “sample” of 99 Problems “just to get it off the ground, so that’s why it probably sounds a lot like” Jay-Z’s track.
+Richard stated, “When I wrote the tune,” he incorporated a “sample” from 99 Problems “just to get it off the ground, so that’s why it probably sounds a lot like” Jay-Z’s song.

 by Wallace McTavish